 Service Learning is a form of experiential education that engages students in community service as an integral part of an academic project or course and that helps them relate their service experience to project or course content.

-During the Freshman year, PORTfolio Program students have the opportunity to enroll in a one credit, winter session, service learning course.
-As a part of this course, students will be offered a choice of which service learning project they wish to be involved in during the winter session.
+During the Freshman year, PORTfolio Program students have the opportunity to enroll in a one credit, January Term, service learning course.
+As a part of this course, students will be offered a choice of which service learning project they wish to be involved in during the January Term.

 Upperclass PORTfolio students interested in strengthening their abilities to become active learners as well as responsible citizens may develop a PORTfolio Service-Learning Project for academic credit.
 Students who meet the specific requirements of guided study or independent research may enroll for three semester hours in a given semester.